hugodemenez/hugodemenez/README.md

 ## Who am I ?

-Born in early 2000, I have always been keen on computers and internet.
-Through my teenage, I fell in love with industrial design.

-Today, I want to combine both with a new product on the field : a reactive dry-aging appliance

-As an hobby, I enjoy building trading algorithm and finding new ways of anticipating market movements
+I was born in Germany in the early 2000s, and I've always had a strong interest in computers and the internet.
+As a teenager, I developed a deep love for industrial design.

+Now, I'm excited to bring both of these interests together with a new invention: a special machine that makes meat taste even better by aging it in a unique way.

+In my free time, I enjoy creating computer programs that help me predict changes in the stock market.
+It's like solving puzzles to understand how the market works and how it might change.
+These are the things that drive me and inspire me every day.

 :man_student: After 5 years studying quantitative and corporate finance alongside computer science, I graduted with :
 * Finance and computer science engineering degree - ***from Insitut Supérieur d'Electronique et du Numérique de Lille***